200 Level Courses

 STAT 796: Independent Studies/Directed Readings.
 1-3 credits.

 Reading and research on a specific topic in statistics under guidance of graduate faculty member.
+May be repeated if topics are substantially different.
 Offered by Statistics.
-May not be repeated for credit.
+May be repeated within the degree for a maximum 3 credits.

 Recommended Prerequisite: Permission of instructor and department’s graduate coordinator.